Compliance Mapping

 |---|---|---|

 | Logical access controls over AI agent actions | Principal object carries identity context (user_id, service_id, org_id, role, ticket_ref, claims) through the entire pipeline.
-Preconditions can gate tool access based on any principal field. | YAML contracts with selectors like principal.role: { in: [admin, sre] } and principal.claims.team: { equals: platform }.
+Preconditions can gate tool access based on any principal field. | YAML rulesets with selectors like principal.role: { in: [admin, sre] } and principal.claims.team: { equals: platform }.
 Programmatic preconditions can also access envelope.principal.role in Python.
 Audit events containing the full principal dict. |

-| Protection of sensitive data | deny_sensitive_reads() built-in denies access to common secret paths (~/.ssh/, .env, /var/run/secrets/, AWS credentials).
+| Protection of sensitive data | deny_sensitive_reads() built-in blocks access to common secret paths (~/.ssh/, .env, /var/run/secrets/, AWS credentials).
 RedactionPolicy scrubs sensitive data from audit payloads. | deny_sensitive_reads() registered in Edictum.
 RedactionPolicy configured on all audit sinks. |

 | Classification of information assets | SideEffect classification (pure, read, write, irreversible) categorizes every tool call by its potential impact.
 Unregistered tools default to irreversible (most restrictive). | ToolRegistry configuration with explicit side-effect assignments.
 Default IRREVERSIBLE for unknown tools. |